A Message from the Head of School

 Ms Nishijima is committed to collaborating with other teachers and subject areas to give children an opportunity for a more rounded worldview.
 Outside of school, she has a passion for music, she loves playing the bass and making music.

-Ms Devlin aims to always create a classroom environment where learners feel comfortable to take risks, accept challenging learning experiences and show passion for learning new things.
+Ms Devlin strives to create a classroom environment where learners feel comfortable to take risks, accept challenging learning experiences and show passion for learning new things.
 She loves seeing learners excelling in their lives outside the classroom and growing as global citizens who contribute to their community.
 Outside of school, Ms Devlin likes to play team sport, ski, scuba dive, read and cook.

 Ms Shinshi is a certified Primary and Junior High School teacher with seven years of teaching experience in international schools.
 After completing her degree in education, majoring in teaching students with special needs, she went to Australia to volunteer as a Japanese assistant teacher.
 Since then she enjoys going to cafes and having a good cup of coffee.
 She enjoys watching all kinds of sports and doing yoga.